SEU - Georgian National University

 NEGATIVE ASSESSMENTS

-(F) Failed- 40 % and less of maximum evaluation which means that the work done by the student is not enough and he has to learn the subject from the beginning.
+(F) Failed - 40 % and less of maximum evaluation which means that the work done by the student is not enough and he has to learn the subject from the beginning.

 ASSESSMENT COMPONENTS OF STUDENT’S KNOWLEDGE

-The total assessment is 100 point maximum
+The total assessment is 100 points maximum

 Weekly activity-Project-Presentation-Midterm and Final exam